-Deadly Kansas Shooting May Have Been Hate Crime
+Deadly Kansas Shooting May Have Been Racially Motivated

 The Kansas Star reports that the suspect, identified by police as Adam Purinton, has been charged with first-degree murder and attempted murder after being apprehended Thursday morning in Missouri.

-Srinivas Kuchibhotla, 32, died in hospital following the shooting.
+Srinivas Kuchibhotla, 32, died in hospital following the shooting in Austins Bar and Grill in Olathe.
 Alok Madasani, 32 and Ian Grillot, 24, were both injured but are reportedly in a stable condition.

 Kuchibhotla and Madasani were both engineers who worked at the nearby GPS-maker Garmin and had studied in India, the Associated Press reports.
 In an interview with the Star, Grillot described how he jumped up to pursue the shooter after he thought the gunman was out of bullets.